HuaiyuWEI/huaiyuwei.github.io/_pages/about.md

 ![Schematic of slope-adjacent upwelling in the abyssal overturning circulation](images/Neptune_Upwelling.png)

 *The modern view of the return pathway for the abyssal overturning circulation suggests that dense water rises primarily through diapycnal upwelling within thin bottom boundary layers along sloping ocean boundaries.
-We investigate how mesoscale eddies and prograde flows influence this slope‐adjacent upwelling paradigm.*
+We are investigating how mesoscale eddies and prograde flows influence this slope‐adjacent upwelling paradigm.*

 ---